Welcome to the Angels & Entrepreneurs Summit.

 23andMe jumped from a valuation of $47 million to over $2.3 billion.

-Others, you can get these rare, massive outcomes.
+But when you invest in the right ones, you can get these rare, massive outcomes.

 Look at Alibaba.